zxue/deploy-maximo-aibroker/README.md

 type: kubernetes.io/tls
 ```

-### AI Broke API Pod with "CrashLoopBackOff" errors
+### AI Broker API Pod with "CrashLoopBackOff" errors

 Ensure that the user name and IBM entitlement key are valid.
-Update them from the OpenShift admin console, and then delete the API pod.
+Update them from the OpenShift admin console, in the secret like "ibm-entitlement", and then delete the API pod.

+If the AI Broker predict pod keeps crashing, you can delete the pod by deleleting the model.
+See the model deletion command line mentioned in the doc.

 ### Storage classes, block vs. file